 Some fraud detections and prevention technologies defend the funds against fraudulent motives, reinforce a trustworthy image of the business among customers, and save the resources otherwise spent on finding and resolving fraudulent transactions.

-How does Tridens deal with these kinds of payments?
+How Tridens deals with these kinds of payments?

 Imagine your business needs a billing solution, and subscriptions are one of the most significant economic models for you.
 Now using a recurring payment software would mean that your clients’ subscriptions and your revenue are managed automatically by storing payment data and processing charges regularly without you having to go through the billing manually.

 Tridens wants to ensure that clients can serve their customers most efficiently.
-We do not store sensitive data, only references to data from a payment provider such as Stripe, Authorize.net, Braintree and many more.
+We do not store sensitive data, only references to data from payment providers such as Stripe, Authorize.net, Braintree, and many more.
 Each customer can have multiple billing profiles with different payment types:

 Numerous billing profiles allow our clients to utilize different payment types at once.
 Tridens Monetization can also safely store payment method tokens from various payment providers.
 Storing payment tokens allows the customers of our clients to keep a list of payment methods for reusing.
 In the same way, a payment collection job can be scheduled, which finds due invoices and tries automatically collect payments with the customers’ default payment methods.